On a Mission: The Germ of an Idea

 I recounted to a local wine writer, Jon Bonné, my experience of the wine, how utterly knocked out I was.
 Jon asked, “Do you have any idea what listan negro is?
 Do you know that it is also known by another name?”
 I confess that I am a bit of a self-styled cépage maven, or perhaps an insufferable show-off when it comes to acquaintance with esoteric grape varieties; I fancy that I have heard of most of the interesting ones, but now here was one that I didn’t know, nor did I have the faintest idea what might be its synonym.
 “Listan negro is also known as the mission grape,” he declared.
 This revelation triggered a small implosion of my world-view.

 The mission grape was likely the first grape imported to California by the Spanish padres in the 16th century, and for several centuries a mainstay of California vineyards.
-I’ve tasted mission grapes at UC Davis, and observed the famous Winkler vine before its untimely demise due to tractor blight (and possible over-irrigation).10 I’m here to tell you that as far as grapes go, mission is quite possibly the very worst extant vinifera variety.
-It has an absolutely giant cluster, with no color, no flavor, no acid, no nothing.11 And yet…under these bizarre growing conditions in the Canary Islands, it produces a wine of absolute genius.
+I’ve tasted mission grapes at UC Davis, and observed the famous Winkler vine before its untimely demise due to tractor blight (and possible over-irrigation). ((The Winkler vine, named in honor of Dr. Albert Winkler, Chairman of the Department of Enology and Viticulture at UC Davis from 1935 to 1957, was an absolutely ginormous single mission vine, taking up approximately one-twelfth of an acre, and trained in the form of a pergola.))
+I’m here to tell you that as far as grapes go, mission is quite possibly the very worst extant vinifera variety.
+It has an absolutely giant cluster, with no color, no flavor, no acid, no nothing. ((Mission grapes have been used successfully to make Angelica, a fairly stylized fortified wine that sits so long in barrel that ultimately it becomes interesting by dint of its age.))
+And yet…under these bizarre growing conditions in the Canary Islands, it produces a wine of absolute genius.

 The take-home message?
 The world of wine exists in non-Euclidean space, and certainly partakes of the quantum universe; there are great discontinuities in what we know or imagine we know.
 The greatest wines are often the most anomalous ones, the ones with the atypical encépagement or grown on a very different exposure or in a very different soil from their neighbors.
 Or they just simply stand out for reasons that no human being can fathom; the universe has just conspired to make it so.
 I would suggest that greatness in wine may well come from a human being’s accidentally discovering a uniquely special site and having the wit to try not to guide things overmuch, and to be strong enough to allow Nature to do Her thing.
 Perhaps the point may be that if terroir’s signal is strong enough, the particular grape variety or varieties grown in a vineyard—assuming they are mas o menos within range of suitability—just might not matter so much, or even at all.